 Hallin Fell is built for comfort, with its four-oven aga, oak kitchen and modern luxury bathrooms.
 But there’s speed, too, with the satellite broadband – so you keep in touch with the real world, even in this fantasy one of lakes, mountains and monastic peace.

-You can order your groceries from Sainsbury’s or Tesco, or push the boat out with our specialty local butcher, greengrocer and local chef deliveries.
+You can order your groceries from Sainsbury’s or Tesco, or push the boat out with the specialty local butcher, greengrocer and local chef deliveries.
 Munch on a Staffield Hall meat pie or pick seasonal fresh fruit from the Rowleys’ raspberries field.

 And so to bed.
 After a long day hiking the hills, Hallin Fell’s five bedrooms and five bathrooms offer sweet sanctuary within Egyptian cotton.
 There are also a further two bedrooms in Hallin Fell Barn, sleeping four, and two bedrooms in the converted stables to the rear of the main house, sleeping 4.